Multi-LLM Orchestration for High-Quality Code Generation: Exploiting Complementary Model Strengths: Related Work

-While a significant amount of research has targeted the functional correctness of LLM-generated code, its runtime performance remains a critically under-explored dimension.
-Li et al., in their pioneering research, found that LLM-generated code often exhibits suboptimal performance compared to human-written solutions; yet this crucial issue has been frequently overlooked~\cite{li2024assessing}.
+\textbf{Performance of LLM-generated Code} While substantial research has addressed the functional correctness of LLM-generated code, its runtime performance remains an under-explored dimension.
+Li et al.~\cite{li2024assessing} found that LLM-generated code often exhibits suboptimal performance compared to human-written solutions, yet this issue has received limited attention.
 Research has shown that top models tend to be slower and more memory-intensive, with functional correctness not always correlating with better performance~\cite{huang2024effibench}.
 Subsequent studies further reveal that performance is primarily driven by instruction-tuning and prompting strategies, rather than by model size or correctness scores~\cite{niu2024evaluating, huang2024effibench}.
-To combat these inefficiencies, iterative self-optimization methods have been introduced, where execution feedback and performance profiling help guide models in refining their code and improving key metrics like execution time and memory usage~\cite{huang2024effilearner, peng2025perfcodegen}.
-Compared to earlier efforts, this study evaluates LLM-generated code across a broader spectrum of languages and incorporates a larger set of metrics, providing a more comprehensive assessment.
+To address these inefficiencies, iterative self-optimization methods use execution feedback and performance profiling to guide runtime improvements~\cite{huang2024effilearner, peng2025perfcodegen}.